 HOW TO PLAN THE MOST AMAZING DAY, EVER!

 These past eight years of photographing weddings I've been honored to capture hundreds of beautiful brides - in that time I've really gained appreciation for all the details brides consider.
-Planning my own wedding for next August - I see now how stressful it can be.
+When I was planning my own August wedding in 2017 - I understood now how stressful details can be.
 In this time I've compiled do's and don'ts and things to consider... not just with photography.

 Location suggestions inside: